 Here's how the secondary mortgage market works.
 A borrower typically gets a home loan directly from a bank or mortgage company.
 But in most cases, the original lender won't hold on to the loan.

-Lenders usually sell the loans they originate to other banks or investors, like Fannie Mae, on what's called the secondary mortgage market.
-The mortgages that Fannie Mae buys must meet strict criteria.
+Lenders usually sell the loans they originate to other banks or investors, like Fannie Mae or Freddie Mac, on what's called the "secondary mortgage market."
+The mortgages that the GSEs buy must meet strict criteria.
 These loans are called "conforming loans."

 After purchasing loans from banks and mortgage companies, the GSEs either hold the mortgages in their portfolios or aggregate (pool) them into debt securities called mortgage-backed securities, which are then sold to investors.
 This process is called "securitization."
 Fannie Mae and Freddie Mac often guarantee payment of principal and interest on their mortgage-backed securities in exchange for a fee to reduce the investors' risk.
 By guaranteeing the loan, the GSEs agree to pay the investor even if the borrower defaults.

 Because Fannie Mae and Freddie Mac continually purchase mortgages from banks and mortgage companies, lenders have a steady cash source to keep making loans to new borrowers.

 If you have a Fannie Mae or Freddie Mac loan, are having trouble paying your mortgage, or are facing a foreclosure, various workout options are potentially available.

 Homeowners with a Fannie Mae or Freddie Mac loan, for instance, have access to specific mortgage-relief options after suffering a financial hardship due to the COVID-19 pandemic.
 If you have a Fannie Mae or Freddie Mac loan, you're most likely eligible for a payment suspension or reduction called a "forbearance."